🎃

 • Indirect Injection: External content influences model responses

-• Payload Splitting: Breaking malicious prompts across multiple inputs
+• Payload Splitting: Breaking malicious prompts across inputs

 • Disclosure of sensitive information